pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 ### Response

-SignalResult:
+signal() returns SignalResult:
-- description (String)
+- description (String): For example, Sent.
-- timetoken (int)
+- timetoken (int): Signal publish timetoken.

 ## Subscribe

 ### Receive messages

-Add event listeners to receive messages, signals, and events on subscribed channels.
+Use event listeners to receive messages, signals, and events across all subscribed channels.
+See Subscription for adding listeners.

 ### Description

-- Opens a socket and listens on specified channels; subscribeKey required at initialization.
+Creates an open TCP socket to PubNub and listens on specified channel(s).
+Requires subscribeKey at initialization.

 - By default, only messages published after subscribe() completes are received.
 - To auto-reconnect and fetch missed messages after disconnects, set retryPolicy to RetryPolicy.linear during initialization.

-Unsubscribing from all channels resets the last-received timetoken, which can cause message gaps.
+- Unsubscribing from all channels resets the last-received timetoken and may cause message gaps.

 ### Method(s)